soulhotel/userChrome-Companion/README.md

 }
 ```

+> There is a possibility of changing this functionality to create/manipulate a single tab group as well.
+Naming it based on toggled "options" (🐱🐶⬅️🔁) and using that to toggle userchrome styles.
+Leaving window titles untouched.
+Maybe, when the api is available.

 I think the best part about this is that Theme Creators can share/use/import their own custom options by linking to it via github, like:

 [./presets/preset-example](https://github.com/soulhotel/userChrome-Companion/blob/main/presets/preset-example)